alissa-huskey/python-class/docs/lessons/data-types/objects.md

 detailed help on that type.
 You can also usually pass a value to `help()` to get the help page for that type.

+Long help documents will be opened in pager mode where you can use the arrow keys to scroll.
+To exit the help document and return to your normal Python shell press {kbd}`Q` or just scroll to the end of the document.

 ```{code-block} python
 :caption: Python shell
 >>> help(int)